dgcfung/authentication/README.md

 ## Topics

+"JSON Web Token is a standard used to create access tokens for an application.

+It works this way: the server generates a token that certifies the user identity, and sends it to the client.

+The client will send the token back to the server for every subsequent request, so the server knows the request comes from a particular identity.

+This architecture proves to be very effective in modern Web Apps, where after the user is authenticated we perform API requests either to a REST or a GraphQL API." - https://flaviocopes.com/jwt

 ### Authentication
 Authentication is the ability to give users an identity that we can track.
 - Authentication is who the user is